 The command to make disciples is just as impossible as telling dry bones to live.
 God told Ezekiel to proclaim the Word to the bones and then gave them life by the Spirit.
 Similarly, the ultimate power to see any fruit in disciple-making will come as we proclaim the Word of God in the power of the Holy Spirit.

-Let us be readers, studiers, memorizers, and proclaimers of God’s Word!
-Let us plead with God for a work of his Spirit, and may we live lives that do not quench or grieve him.
+Let us be readers, students of the Word, memorize the Word, and proclaim God’s Word!
+Let us plead with God for a work of his Spirit.
+May we live lives that do not quench or grieve him.
 Let us go out and make disciples that we might see the valley of dry bones turn into a mighty army.